cct-datascience/workshop-wednesdays/202204-datestimesR/notes.md

 -   for most of the United States that observes Daylight Saving, e.g. America/Los\_Angeles, the Olson name automatically switches between PST and PDT
--   timezone designation affects which date is assigned when converting between POSIX and Date formats
+-   time zone designation affects which date is assigned when converting between POSIX and Date formats

 Let’s explore the following: